computer-geek64/article-engagement-predictor/README.md

   * Keywords = The abstract is better suited for an NLP model to extract useful information rather than uncontextualized keywords
   * Publication Date = If we are looking to gain insight on an article about to be published, the date of past articles will not help us because we cannot use the date to understand why an article had a certain sentiment since we don’t know what events occurred around that date.
 * Comment Columns Drop Justification
   * Drop everything except comment body and link ID.
 We only need to have the comment content as well as the corresponding article to generate a sentiment value based on the comment text.
 The link ID will not be used in actually building the model, but only for linking an article with its corresponding comments.

-Initial tests of our project will use all the features listed above, since feature selection will be performed after the later parts of the project have been completed (building the models to predict the number of words and the sentiment).
-We plan to use the [Extra Trees Regressor's](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) ability to fit an estimator and provide feature importances in order to select which features may be more or less relevant in our final model.
+Additionally, we want to convert our text-based features to numerical representations for the model to use.
+To do this, we represent the “material” feature using one-hot encoding.
+We first condense the material section into 3 main categories: News, Op-Ed, and Other (since the other remaining material sections have very few entries).
+When doing this, we add 3 new columns to the article data.

-:heavy_check_mark:**Generation of Sentiment Column:**
+:heavy_check_mark:**Generation of Sentiment Features:**
 We ran a sentiment analysis model that will generate the sentiment column in the articles dataset based on each comment body (in comments dataset).
 A [transformers sentiment model](https://huggingface.co/transformers/) was used for each comment row with the comment text as input features.
-A new column “average comment sentiment” was added in the article dataset, which averages all the sentiment columns for the comments of that article.
+This is a very simple model which  returns a single value per column row  gauging the sentiment feeling of each comment.
+A new column “average comment sentiment” was added in the article dataset, which for each article, represents the average of all sentiment values for the corresponding comments.
+This average comment sentiment column was scaled from -1 to 1 around an average of 0 for consistency across articles.

+:heavy_check_mark:**Converting Comments to a Numerical Representation using Word Embedding** With this section, we want to add numerical features which represent the context of a given article.
+This is so that for later models, we don’t have to train on both text and numerical features, but can instead train on the existing numerical features such as word count as well as the added numerical embedded features.
+To do this, we use a transformer model which takes in the two text features ‘headline’ and ‘abstract’ and outputs a vector of 768 features representing this text. [transformers sentiment model](https://www.sbert.net/docs/quickstart.html) Thus, each article in the article dataset will now have 768 more numerical features or columns.

-:heavy_check_mark:**Datasets after preprocessing and adding the sentiment column:**
+:heavy_check_mark:**Datasets after preprocessing and adding the sentiment features:**
-More than 90% of the dataset was found to still be usable for the predictions of the number of words and the sentiment.
 All of the preprocessing steps are robust in that they help standardize the dataset by removing or modifying anomalies (converting all numbers to digit form, removing non-English characters, removing less relevant words).
 By dropping features that are not directly relevant to the problem and sanitizing the dataset, we can ensure our model can make more useful predictions.
 A short example of our preprocessing capability is the input sentence:

 > "Thirty white horses, on a red hill.
 First they champ, then they stamp, then they stand still."